resources background

 TLD & Market Dynamics

-• New Top-20 Entrants: .cc (#11), .co (#12), .store (#18), and .br (#20) entered or re-entered the Top-20, while .us (which debuted at #11 in April) dropped out — indicating the mid-tier roster remains fluid and campaign-sensitive.
+• The mid-tier roster turned over. .cc (#11), .co (#12), .store (#18), and .br (#20) entered or returned to the Top-20, while .us (which debuted at #11 in April) dropped out.

-• gTLD Share Holds: Generic TLDs maintained 79% of all NRDs (7,728,194) versus ccTLDs at 21% (2,058,122), with the balance essentially unchanged from April's 79.3%/20.7% split.
+• The gTLD share held.
+Generic TLDs were 79% of all NRDs (7,728,194) against ccTLDs at 21% (2,058,122), close to April's 79.3% / 20.7% split.

-• Japan's Breakout Month: Japan surged +74.0% from 39,884 to 69,416 registrations, the largest percentage gain among any Top-20 country with sufficient prior-month volume — a move that lifted it from rank #16 to #12 and merits close attention in coming months.
+• Japan had its biggest month in the series, up 74.0% from 39,884 to 69,416 registrations, the largest percentage gain among Top-20 countries with meaningful prior-month volume.
+It moved from rank #16 to #12.

 Data Quality & Intelligence

-• Address Coverage Edges Higher: Usable address data improved to 53.3% of records (5,214,503 cleaned, 4,571,813 redacted), a modest uptick from April's 51.9% that nudges the dataset past the midpoint threshold for the second consecutive month.
+• Address coverage edged up.
+Usable address data improved to 53.3% of records (5,214,503 cleaned, 4,571,813 redacted), a small rise from April's 51.9% and the second straight month above the halfway mark.

-• May 16 Systemic Dip: Every line chart across TLDs, countries, and registrars shows a sharp, coordinated trough around May 16, with several series dropping to 10–25% of their typical daily volume before snapping back the following day.
-This cross-category synchrony is consistent with a registry data ingestion gap rather than any organic demand event — an anomaly structurally similar to the January 22, 2026 systemic dip.
+• May 16 ingestion gap.
+Every line chart shows a sharp coordinated trough around May 16, with several series dropping to 10 to 25% of typical daily volume before recovering the next day.
+The cross-category timing matches a registry ingestion gap, similar in shape to the January 22, 2026 dip, not an organic demand event.Top 20 TLDs - Full Period

-Top 20 TLDs - Full Period
+Top 20 TLDs: Full Period

 Comparison with April 2026